CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

-- ML_AI – Selecting this model type in the Node Editor displays available neural network models; this tool currently supports TensorFlow Keras model files saved in Hierarchical Data Format 5 (.h5), the standard Keras SavedModel format (folder containing .pb data files), or serialized to an architecture dictionary (.json) with separately saved model weights (.h5).
-Additionally, this tool supports PyTorch models saved in the standard format (.pt), and Scikit-learn and Surrogate Modeling Toolbox models serialized in the standard Python pickle format (.pkl).
+- ML_AI – Selecting this model type in the Node Editor displays available neural network models; this tool currently supports TensorFlow Keras model files saved in the standard Keras 3 format (.keras) as well as the legancy Hierarchical Data Format 5 (.h5), the legacyKeras SavedModel format (folder containing .pb data files), or serialized to an architecture dictionary (.json) with separately saved model weights(.h5).
+Additionally, this tool supports PyTorch models saved in the standardformat (.pt), and Scikit-learn and Surrogate Modeling Toolbox models serializedin the standard Python pickle format (.pkl).
 The examples folder contains demonstrative training and class scripts for models containing no custom layer (see below for more information on adding custom layers), a custom layer with a preset normalization option and a custom layer with a custom normalization function, as well as models saved in all supported file formats.
 To use this tool, users must train and export a machine learning model and place the file in the appropriate folder *user_ml_ai_plugins* in the working directory, as shown below.
 Optionally,